hwayne/learntla-v2/docs/beginner/operators.rst

 #.
 Floor divide again by 60 to get the total hours.
 #.
 Set the remainder of the second divison as minutes.

-{{Talk about how this can give you ``<<25, 0, 0>>`` as a value}}
+.. todo:: Talk about how this can give you ``<<25, 0, 0>>`` as a value

 This *constructs* a clock value from the total seconds.
 This is how we'd do it in a programming language, where we are implementing algorithms to do things.
 But here's another thing we could do:

 #.
 Take the set of all possible clock values.
 #.
 Pick the element in the set that, when converted to seconds, gives us the value.

 We don't do it this way because "the set of all possible clock values" is over 80,000 elements long and doing a find on an 80,000 element list is a waste of resources.
 But it more closely matches the *definition* of the conversion.
-Since we're not running a large app for everybody, defition > performance here.
+Since we're not running a large app for everybody, definition > performance here.
 In TLA+ we can write the selection like this:

 ::

   ToClock(seconds) == CHOOSE x \in ClockType: ToSeconds(x) = seconds

 ``CHOOSE x \in set: P(x)`` is the generic "selection" syntax.
-Try it in `Scratch`.
+Try it in `scratch`.

 CHOOSE is useful whenever we need to pull a value from a set.